 Some people get chocolate cravings.
 I get broccoli cravings.
-Sometimes I think it's my body's way of telling me I've been laying on the bacon a bit too thick (or maybe the chocolate!)
-But honestly I could eat broccoli every day of the year and not get tired of it.
+Sometimes I think it's my body's way of telling me I've been laying on the bacon (or maybe the chocolate!) a bit too thick.
+But honestly, I could eat broccoli every day of the year and not get tired of it.

 Here's a quick and easy recipe for broccoli, stir-fried with a little ginger and sesame.
 The broccoli florets are quickly stir-fried initially, then steamed in a sauce of stock, sesame oil, and soy sauce.